nourlybeque/Cyclistic-Bike-Share-Project/README_example.md

-### How casual riders differs from annual membership riders?:
+### How casual riders differs from annual membership riders ? :

 - Members have the bigger volume of data, except on saturday and sunday.
 On the weekend, casuals riders have the most data points.
 - Casuals riders have more ride length (ride duration) than members.
 Average ride time of member are mostly same slight increase in end of week.